burook/SNP-imputation-and-analysis-pipeline/README.md

 # SNP-imputation-and-analysis-pipeline
 SNP imputation and analysis pipeline

 These are a set of Bash scripts for imputation and analysis of GWAS data.
+Input files are typed genotypes in PED/MAP or BED/BIM/FAM format.
+Output of the imputation pipeline is in BED/BIM/FAM format.

 ## Scripts